Raksha-g-a/samsung-riscv/README.md

        3              11
       repeats...
   Working
          It continuously counts from 0 to 3 in binary and after three it will turn to zero and then it repeats, since  it is a two bit counter.for symbol 0 LED will not glow and for symbol 1 LED will glow.

+  Applications of a 2-bit up-Counter
+1. Frequency Division – It can be used as a frequency divider to reduce the input clock frequency by a factor of 4.
+2. Modulo-4 Counter – Useful in applications where counting needs to be restricted to four states (e.g., cyclic operations).
+3. Digital Clocks – Used as a small part of digital clocks for counting seconds, minutes, or dividing higher frequency signals.
+4. LED Sequencing – Controls the blinking or pattern of LEDs in simple circuits.
+5. Addressing Memory Locations – Can help in addressing a 4-word memory in basic digital memory units.
+6. Basic State Machines – A 2-bit counter is useful in designing small state machines for control applications.
+7. Rotary Encoder Processing – Helps track position changes in rotary encoders with limited resolution.
+8. Simple Timer Circuits – Used in time-delay circuits that require counting up to four cycles before triggering an action.
+9. Traffic Light Control (Basic) – Can control a simple four-phase traffic light sequence.
+10. Educational and Learning Purposes – Helps students understand the working of counters and flip-flops in digital logic.
 </details>

 # Task6